-Russian payment card market in 2016: overview
+Russian payment card market: overview

 2016 has seen slow but steady growth of the Russian payment market.
 Card instruments continue to demonstrate higher issuing and penetration rates.
 Contactless payment technologies are taking centre stage, especially with the advent of the Apple Pay and Samsung Pay to Russia.